Skip to Content

 3. Do NOT Show you’re a newbie

-A strange one that we learnt very quickly in Las Vegas.
-Taxi drivers will often as you if you have been to Las Vegas before – SAY YES!
 Vegas taxi drivers have a reputation for driving the long way around to boost fares.
 They are a lot less likely to do this if they think you know your way around.

 Other scams to look out for include:

 • “Free” VIP experiences – walking up and down the strip, you will often see ‘promoters’ trying to offer free experiences or upgrades for a local attraction.
 However, they will often ask for a tip (sometimes upwards of $20) for their help and the slip of paper is either heavily restricted or worth nothing anyway.
-Speak to your concierge instead if you are looking for VIP options in the city.
+Instead, speak to your concierge if you are looking for VIP options in the city.

 • Buying on the streets – Vegas has been known for street sellers who are selling water or soft drinks on the street, which can sometimes be bottles refilled with tap water.
 Check lids are not open or just purchase your drinks from Walgreens or other convenience stores along the strip.